International Literacy Day

 Since 1967, the annual celebrations of International Literacy Day (ILD) have taken place on 8 September around the world to remind policy-makers, practitioners, and the public of the critical importance of literacy for creating more literate, just, peaceful, and sustainable society.

 Literacy is a fundamental human right for all.
 It opens the door to the enjoyment of other human rights, greater freedoms, and global citizenship.
 Literacy is a foundation for people to acquire broader knowledge, skills, values, attitudes, and behaviours to foster a culture of lasting peace based on respect for equality and non-discrimination, the rule of law, solidarity, justice, diversity, and tolerance and to build harmonious relations with oneself, other people and the planet.
-In 2022, however, at least one out of seven adults aged 15 and above () lacked basic literacy skills.
+In 2023, however, at least one in ten young people and adults still lacked basic literacy skills ().
 Additionally, millions of children are struggling to acquire minimum levels of proficiency in reading, writing and numeracy, while some 250 million children of 6-18 years old are out of school.

 "The benefits of multilingual education are well documented and evidenced by research.
 When children are offered education in their household language, more of them attend school, girls from rural areas stay in education longer, and all children acquire better thinking skills.
 Multilingual education also supports intercultural dialogue, social cohesion and peace.
 For language is a passport to communication with others: it connects us across cultures; it opens us to new ways of perceiving and interpreting the world; it strengthens understanding within and between peoples."